 Is your kitchen begging for a major renovation?
 Does your growing family need a second bathroom?
-And would you also like to lower your mortgage loan’s monthly interest rate?
-An FHA cash-out refinance could help, giving you both that lower mortgage interest rate and some extra cash for home renovations – or anything else you’d like to spend it on.
+Would you also like to lower your mortgage loan’s monthly interest rate?
+An FHA cash-out refinance could help, potentially giving you a lower interest rate and some extra cash for home renovations – or anything else you’d like to spend it on.

 A cash-out refinance is a way for homeowners to both refinance their mortgage loan and pocket a lump sum payment of cash at the end of the process.
 Owners do this by refinancing into a loan that is larger than what they owe on their current mortgage.

 How Does A Cash-Out Refinance Work?